stephenjboughton/AngularNotes/Angular7TutorialNotes.md

     <h2 [class]="successClass">Codevolution</h2>

-Note that if we tried to use both a class attribute and a property binding, the property binding invalidates the attribute.
-We can also conditionally bind a class by using a boolean property and use the class.operator based on whether that property is true or false:
+Note that if we tried to use both a class attribute and a property binding, the property binding invalidates the class attribute.
+We can also conditionally bind a class by using a boolean property and use the class dot operator based on whether that property is true or false:

     <h2 [class.text-danger]="hasError">Codevolution</h2>

-Since hasError is flase, it will not apply the red class style.
+Since hasError is false, it will not apply the red class style.
 If it were true, it would.

 There is also an angular class directive that we can use to bind an object with several class properties:

     <h2 [ngClass]="messageClasses">Codevolution</h2>

-When it binds the messageClasses object it will evaluate the condition of each of the
+When it binds the messageClasses object it will evaluate the condition of each of the properties in the object and then apply the classes they reference appropriately.

+## 8 Style Binding

+We can bind inline styles to html elements in several ways, the first of which is:

+    <h2 [style.color]="'orange'">Style Binding</h2>

+Now this doesn't really reference a component property the way the class binding does, but it still allows us to do things dynamically, and even to do it conditionally the way class binding does:

+    <h2 [style.color]="hasError ? 'red' : 'green'">Style Binding</h2>

+So now depending on what state hasError property is in, we will get a different color.
+We can also bind the html element style property to a component property as we did with class binding:

+    <h2 [style.color]="hightlightColor">Style Binding 2</h2>

+This will assign the color property of the element's styling to whatever value assigned to the component property highlightColor.

+There is also an ngStyle directive that operates similarly to the ngClass directive, using an object and its properties to assign multiple html element style properties.

+    <h2 [ngStyle]="titleStyles">Style Binding<h2>

+    public titleStyles = {
+        color: "blue"
+        fontStyle: "italic"
+    }

+One thing to remember with this is that property names cannot include hyphens the way css tyles might ordinarily.

+## 9 Event Binding

+All of these types of binding generally just provide data flow from the component class to the component template, but in order to make a rich user experience we need a mechanism for brining events in the dom to the attention of the component class, which brings us to event binding.
+We add an event binding to whatever dom element we want to listen for the event on:

+    <h2>Welcome {{name}}</h2>
+    <button (click)="onClick()">Greet</button>

+This will bind a click event to a method within the component class called onclick():

+    onClick(){
+        console.log('Welcome to Codevolution');
+    }

+We can also assign properties using an event handler that listens to a dom element:

+    public greeting = "";

+    onclick(){
+        this.greeting = "Welcome to Codevolution";
+    }

+    <h2>Welcome {{name}}</h2>
+    <button (click)="onClick()">Greet</button>
+    {{greeting}}

+The interpolation of the greeting property will at first show nothing in the browser because it's assigned to an empty string, but the click event will set the property to an actual string and the interpolation will then update the dom with this property assignment.

+At times we may also want to save information about the event - we can track this by passing a paramater to the event handler in our event binding:

+    <h2>Welcome {{name}}</h2>
+    <button (click)="onClick($event)">Greet</button>
+    {{greeting}}

+    onclick(){
+        console.log(event);
+    }

+Logging this event will give us access to all the associated event properties, including type of event, position within the window, the target element, etc. The event becomes a variable and we can access its properties to assign them dynamically.

+If the action we want to take upon receiving the event is simple enough, we can even set it within the template element instead of setting an event handler:

+    <button (click)="greeting='Welcome User'">Greet</button>
+    {{greeting}}

+This simply assigns the greeting property to Welcome User upon receieving a click event instead of calling a handler function.

 ## 10 Template reference variables